-A look at Collider Bias
+A look at collider bias

 There has been a lot of buzz around “causal inference” and given how fundamental the name seems to statistics, I picked up The Book of Why: The New Science of Cause and Effect as a starting point.
 It’s been a great resource for introducing causal concepts and thinking about the importance of bringing subjectivity into the modeling process.
 This article looks into one of the concepts introduced: collider bias.
 All code snippets are written in R.